Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Design

 \subsection{Automatic Differentiation}

 Another method to compute Jacobians is through forward mode automatic differentiation.
-For example, Ceres Solver computes the gradient of a residual function using dual numbers, which consist of a real component $a$, for the computed value, and an infinitesimal component $b \varepsilon$, where $\varepsilon^2 = 0$, for the corresponding partial derivative~\cite{Agarwal_Ceres_Solver_2022}.
+For example, Ceres Solver computes the gradient of a residual function using dual numbers in the form $a+b\varepsilon$, where a value is represented by real component $a$, and the partial derivative is represented by infinitesimal component $b$, where $\varepsilon^2 = 0$~\cite{Agarwal_Ceres_Solver_2022}.
 To extend this for multiple inputs, Ceres implements a data structure called a \emph{Jet}, which replaces the infinitesimal component with a vector~\cite{Agarwal_Ceres_Solver_2022}.
 Ren et. al~\cite{2021megba} extend this concept to the GPU by proposing \emph{JetVectors}, which adopt a structure of arrays data layout to enable coalesced memory transactions for better performance.
 However, this design is intended for optimization across multiple devices and may require more GPU memory than available on a single device~\cite{2021megba}.

 To handle environments with less available memory, we avoid allocating storage for dual numbers entirely.
 Instead of using Jets or JetVectors, when computing the residual of a constraint, each kernel replaces the input parameters with vectors of dual numbers, one for each vertex.
 Each CUDA thread then calculates the column of a Jacobian matrix (\autoref{fig:autodiff}), by computing the residual using these vectors.
 The column to be computed is changed by setting one partial to 1, and the others to 0.
 As shown in \autoref{sec:evaluation}, this uses the same amount of memory as analytic differentiation, allowing Jacobians to be computed efficiently and conveniently without first needing to derive an expression.